Robb Wolf on FDA Cholesterol Reversal || Louder With Crowder

 And if you look at the strategies that professional food eaters employ, like a guy will be on a contest to eat 10 pounds of ice cream in like 15 minutes or something.

-And the guy is eight pounds in and he bogs down and the guy will order a plate of salty French fries, eat some French fries to get a change in the flavor.
+And the guy is eight pounds in and he bogs down and the guy will order a plate of salty french fries, eat some french fries to get a change in the flavor, and then he's able to eat the rest of the food, which is really kind of counterintuitive.

 You know, you figure that once your belly is full, that you're completely full.

-But a lot of our appetite is driven by our brain and the flavors that we send to the brain and whatnot will determine how much we eat or if we eat within kind of reasonable parameters.
+And the flavors that we send to the brain and whatnot will determine how much we eat or if we eat within kind of reasonable parameters.

-We don't allow that word on the show.
+We don't allow that word at all.

-I don't have the warm snugglies for me either, but, you know, there's a reality that you can pick almost any eating plan and it performs better than the American dietetics recommended plan, which is take any food that's available.
+No eating is yeah, I don't have the warm snugglies for him either, but you know, there's a reality that you can pick almost any eating plan and it performs better than the American Dietetics recommended plan, which is take any food that's available, and food is very strongly in quotation points, like a Twinkie is considered a food, and you're just supposed to limit the portion sizes on that.

-What's the Lay's commercial?
+What's the Lays commercial?

 Bet you can't eat just one.